hantsy/jakartaee9-starter-boilerplate/docs/arq-wildfly.md

 > Note: we use `wildfly-preview-dist` artifactId here to download the WildFly Jakarta EE 9 preview version.

-Open your terminal and witch to the project root folder.
+Open your terminal and switch to the project root folder.

 Run the following command to run the tests against WildFly server.